-While we are unaware of any identity theft or fraud as a result of this event, as an additional precaution, PBI is offering you access to 24 months of complimentary credit monitoring and identity restoration services through Kroll.
-Details of this offer and instructions on how to activate these services are enclosed with this letter.
+While we are not aware of identity theft or fraud related to information affected by this incident, as an additional precaution, we are providing you with 24 months of complimentary credit monitoring services.
+Details about this offer and instructions on how to activate these services are enclosed with this letter.

 What You Can Do.

-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors and to report suspected identity theft incidents to the institution.
-Please also review the enclosed Steps You Can Take to Help Protect Personal Information, which contains information on what you can do to safeguard against possible misuse of your information.
-You can also enroll in the credit monitoring services that we are offering.
+We encourage you to remain vigilant and review your account statements and free credit reports regularly to ensure there is no unauthorized or explained activity.
+We also encourage you to enroll in the complimentary credit monitoring services that we are offering.
+Please review the enclosed Steps You Can Take to Help Protect Personal Information, which contains details about this offer and general guidance on what you can do to safeguard against possible future misuse of your information.